watameln/creator-docs/content/en-us/chat/legacy/client-side-chat-modules.md

 - **Type:** [bool](../../luau/booleans.md)
 - **Default:** `true`
-- **Description:** Determines whether players should see the filtered version of their chat messages, or the original content they typed in.
+- **Description:** Determines whether players should see the filtered version of their chat messages or the original content they typed in.

 #### ChatOnWithTopBarOff